crVainglory/Threadpool/README.md

 # Threadpool
-Some simple implementations of thread pool
+Some simple implementations of thread pools